Incorporating hydraulic failure as a trigger to plant mortality will improve understanding and predictions of ecosytems and vegetation.

-This paper 1) tests a contentious hypothesis regarding hydraulic failure and carbon starvation, for the first time, at a global scale, 2) provides modelers a direct path to improving vegetation dynamics simulations.
+This project (1) tests a contentious hypothesis regarding hydraulic failure and carbon starvation, for the first time, at a global scale, and (2) provides modelers a direct path to improving vegetation dynamics simulations.

 About half of carbon dioxide emissions are absorbed by plants, but this service is threatened by increasing frequency of hot droughts.
 One of the largest uncertainties in land surface modeling is how vegetation will respond to greater exposure to life-threatening droughts.
-One of the most contentious theories in ecology today regards the mechanisms of responses e.g., how plants regulate hydraulic failure and carbon starvation (if they even occur at all) during drought.
-Hydraulic failure is where plants experience partial or complete interruption of the water transporting xylem tissue function from stress induced embolisms that inhibits water transport, leading to desiccation.
-Carbon starvation is a phenomena where an imbalance between carbohydrate demand and supply leads to an inability to meet osmotic, metabolic and defensive carbon requirements.
-This study reviewed and synthesized the findings on all known drought studies that killed trees and found the occurrence of hydraulic failure was a universal characteristic proceeding plant death, and co-occurring carbon starvation occurred in approximately 50% of studies.
+One of the most contentious theories in ecology today regards the mechanisms of responses (e.g., how plants regulate hydraulic failure and carbon starvation, if they even occur at all) during drought.
+Hydraulic failure is where plants experience partial or complete interruption of the water-transporting xylem tissue function from stress-induced embolisms that inhibit water transport, leading to desiccation.
+Carbon starvation is a phenomenon where an imbalance between carbohydrate demand and supply leads to an inability to meet osmotic, metabolic, and defensive carbon requirements.
+This study reviewed and synthesized the findings on all known drought studies that killed trees and found the occurrence of hydraulic failure was a universal characteristic preceding plant death, and co-occurring carbon starvation occurred in approximately 50% of studies.
 The most advanced land-surface models today simulate mortality via carbon starvation but not via hydraulic failure.
-Therefore, current model development should incorporate hydraulic failure as a trigger to plant mortality to improve our understanding and predictions of ecosystems and vegetation.
+Therefore, current model development should incorporate hydraulic failure as a trigger to plant mortality to improve understanding and predictions of ecosytems and vegetation.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER